xibosignage/xibo-manual/source/en/media_datasets.md

   Optionally set a row limit and what should happen if this limit is exceeded.

+{nonwhite}

 {noncloud}
-If no **Row Limit** is set here, the Row Limit applied in the CMS Settings will be used.
+If no **Row Limit** is set here, the Row Limit applied in the CMS Settings will be used for non Cloud customers.
 {/noncloud}

 {cloud}
 If no **Row Limit** is set here the default will apply which is 10,000 rows per DataSet for Cloud customers.
 {/cloud}
+{/nonwhite}

 Once completed, click to **Save** the Remote DataSet record and continue to **Create and Configure Columns**.